 Stress can be a challenging issue for kids on the autism spectrum.
 For those of us who have nonverbal or barely verbal children, we already know how our kids’ communication difficulties can be very frustrating for them.
 My autistic daughter bites her nails and exhibits self-injurious behaviors when she believes we can’t understand her.
-And according to the University of Indiana, a 2011 review of existing studies showed that some 40% of children with autism had some kind of anxiety disorder.
+And according to research, a 2011 review of existing studies showed that some 40% of children with autism had some kind of anxiety disorder.
 Please note, this post was paid for by Mightier Neuromotion Labs, who also provided a device and game for reducing stress and anxiety in autism.

 Our kids need help managing anxiety and manage stress!
 But how?